 Ecology & Evolution

 We are investigating the nature, ecology and evolution of host plant associations and chemically mediated interactions in plant-feeding insects, especially beetles.
-Ongoing work includes studies of beetle digestive physiology, the evolution of specialized plant-feeding, sequestration of plant allelochemicals, polymorphism, aposematism, and chemosensory evolution (including pheromones used in host and mate finding).
+Ongoing work includes studies of beetle digestive physiology, the evolution of specialized plant-feeding, sequestration of plant allelochemicals, polymorphism, aposematism, and chemosensory evolution (including pheromones used in host plant and mate finding).
 Most of these studies involve leaf beetles, longhorn beetles, or weevils (Phytophaga).

-We are studying timing and patterns of diversification in beetles and other insects, and geographic patterns of beetle diversity and endemism.
-Most studies focus on the tropics and S Hemisphere.
-In recognition of the impacts of habitat loss and climate change on biodiversity, some projects have conservation biological goals and implications.
+We are studying timing and patterns of diversification in beetles and other insects, and geographic patterns of beetle distribution, diversity and endemism.
+Most studies focus on the tropics and southern Hemisphere, and several have conservation biological goals and implications.
 Collage images courtesy of Udo Schmidt (used with permission).